johngarrett/garrepi-blog-posts/ipad-computing.md

 ![keyboard](/blog-posts/images/ipad-computing/keyboard.jpeg)

 ## Summary

-I summed it all up earlier -- The iPad is the computer I _want_ to love.
+I summed it all up earlier -- the iPad is the computer I _want_ to love.

-I want it's form factor, it's speed, it's beautiful screen, it's battery life, to fit my needs.
+I want its form factor, its speed, its battery life, to fit my needs.

 It doesn't.

-Am I trying to justify the roughly 300 dollars I spent on this iPad?
-Maybe.
-Do I love using it every day?
-Definitely.
+All that being said, a day in which I use my iPad is a good day.

-### Footnotes
+#### Footnotes
 †: you can use any ssh client off the App Store and connect to localhost.
 This would solve a lot of the problems (`Terminus` is way better than anything on cydia) but I haven't spent the time to do so yet